vlang/awesome-v/README.md

 - [viup](https://github.com/kjlaw89/viup) - V wrapper for the C-based cross-platform UI library, IUP.
 - [vsdl2](https://github.com/nsauzede/vsdl2) - A libSDL2 wrapper.
 - [vsdl](https://github.com/kjlaw89/vsdl) - V wrapper for the C-based SDL library.
+- [vsl.vcl](https://github.com/vlang/vsl/tree/master/vcl#readme) - VCL is a high level way of writting programs with OpenCL using V. These are highly opinionated OpenCL bindings for V. It tries to make GPU computing easy, with some sugar abstraction, V's concurrency and channels.
 - [V_sokol_gp](https://github.com/mohamedLT/V_sokol_gp) - A V wrapper for the sokol_gp library for easy and fast 2d graphics.
-- [vsl.vcl](https://github.com/vlang/vsl/tree/master/vcl#readme) - VCL is a high level way of writting programs with OpenCL using V. These are highly opinionated OpenCL bindings for V. It tries to make GPU computing easy, with some sugar abstraction, V's concurency and channels.

 ### IRC